 - Jumbo Muffins: Do you think bigger is better?
 Yeah, me too!
 Turn these standard muffins into jumbo muffins!
 Follow the recipe instructions below, baking for 5 minutes at 425°F Reduce oven to 350°F and bake for 21-24 minutes or until a toothpick comes out clean.

-How to make lemon muffins at home from scratch?
+How to make this lemon muffins recipe

 - Prepare the Crumb Topping: In a medium bowl whisk together the flour, both sugars and salt.
 Slowly add the butter and use a fork to blend together until small crumbs form.
 Set aside